 E-A-T is essential to Google; their guidelines use the words “expert,” “authority,” and “trust” (or variants) over 200 times.

 Let’s look briefly at each component of E-A-T.

-- Expertise - Is the information accurate?
+- Expertise: Is the information accurate?
 Should this writer or brand write about this topic?

-- Trustworthiness - Do the brand and the writer have a good reputation and is the content reliable?
+- Trustworthiness: Do the brand and the writer have a good reputation, and is the content reliable?

-YMYL stands for Your Money or Your Life.
-It is a very important concept for quality raters.
-As Google explains in guidelines, this term describes pages or topics that “could potentially impact a person’s future happiness, health, financial stability, or safety."
-Here is a list of such topics:
+YMYL, or your money or your life, is a fundamental concept for quality raters.
+As Google explains in guidelines, this term describes pages or topics that “could potentially impact a person’s future happiness, health, financial stability, or safety.”

 Google claims to have “very high Page Quality standards” for such pages because low-quality YMYL content can directly affect readers' well-being.